 For some people, the ideas come from organic beer.
 The outbreak of green advertisement purports on something had been paid attention from electronics to alcohol in recent years.
 So as vice president of the consulting firm Terra Choice Environ mental Marketing, Scot Case dispatched researchers to investigate whether company claims were verifiable.
 The result: Only one of roughly 1,000 products examined in 2017 passed muster.
 How am I, as a consumer, to know what’s accurate?

 We wondered the same thing.
 Like many industries, consumer-electronics companies have been hit hard by the retail recession.
 But Americans, always eager to cut utility- bills, say they’re still willing to spend on green.
 A recent survey by the Consumer Electronics Association found that 33 percent of consumers expect to buy some kind of energy-saving device by the end of next year.
 And tech companies aren’t sitting idle.
 New computers from Apple and Asus have been specially designed to be more recyclable, and Philips, which makes electronics including mp3 players and flat-screen TVs, aims to have at least 30 percent of its sales coming from “green products” within the next four years.
-But with eco-friendly claims tough to verify, we put some of the most heavily hyped green …
+But with eco-friendly claims tough to verify, we put some of the most …

 Texas Governor Rick Perry (after 14 years on the job) announced that he will not seek reelection in 2014.
 But, in typical Perry form, whether he plans to ride off into the sunset or run for President again was left unanswered.